Data loss: Initial steps upon data loss

 If data loss occurs, a successful recovery must ensure that the deleted data is not over-written.
-For this reason — one should avoid all write operations to the affected storage device.
+For this reason write operations to the affected storage device should be avoided.
 This includes not starting the system to which the affected device is connected.
 This is because many operating systems create temporary files in order to boot, and these may overwrite areas of lost data — rendering it unrecoverable.
 Viewing web pages has the same effect — potentially overwriting lost files with the temporary HTML and image files created when viewing a web page.
 File operations such as copying, editing, or deleting should also be avoided.

 Upon realizing data loss has occurred, it is often best to shut down the computer and remove the drive in question from the unit.
 Re-attach this drive to a secondary computer with a write blocker device and then attempt to recover lost data.
 If possible, create an image of the drive in order to establish a secondary copy of the data.
 This can then be tested on, with recovery attempted, abolishing the risk of harming the source data.